iamsaura8h/TaskManagementApp/README.md

  * - Defined TypeScript interfaces for robust type safety across entities.
  * - Set up routing with protected/private routes for authenticated access.
  * - Configured the React entry point for seamless app initialization.
- *
- * This documentation outlines the key architectural decisions and progress made in the frontend.
- */

 # 🧠 Task Management App